kerin-lowry/pong_game/README.md

 # pong_game
-A simple ping pong game created using Python
+A simple ping pong game created using Python and OOP principles.